Forecast: 'Captain America' Takes Aim at April Record This Weekend

 Meanwhile, CBS Films releases found footage horror movie Afflicted in to 41 theaters.
 While the movie is well-reviewed, it's getting the day-and-date VOD treatment, which typically translates to below-average box office returns.

-Bar for Success The first Captain America opened on par with the first Thor.
+The first Captain America opened on par with the first Thor.
 With better reviews than Thor: The Dark World, Captain America: The Winter Soldier's debut ought to be at least equal to that movie's $85.7 million.